 In October 2018, Running W Therapeutic Riding Center launched a program to help veterans working through the aftereffects of their time serving our country.
 This program is offered to wounded service personnel, active-duty members, and victims of sexual assault in the military.
-We are currently designing a program to offer to military couples - stay tuned!

 We have partnered with the Vet Center in Spokane to offer this program to veterans already receiving counseling services.
 Running W Ranch currently provides this at no charge, as we consider this a small way to give back to those who have given so much.
 Because we do not charge for this program, it runs entirely on the generosity of donors like you.
 Thank you to those who give!
 You are helping veterans along their path to healing.